-Student Services, located in the Student Center, West Wing, Room W206, offers programs that support the university's commitment to academic excellence and that enrich each student's experience of college life.
-Through the programs provided by Student Services, students receive counseling, career guidance, tutoring and other forms of supplementary instruction, and disability services.
+Student Services, located in the Student Success Center, Room W206, offers programs that support the university's commitment to academic excellence and that enrich each student's experience of college life.
+Through such programs, students receive counseling, career guidance, tutoring and other forms of supplementary instruction, and disability services.
 Students are also offered a variety of opportunities for participation in campus activities and organizations.
-For more information, consult the "Student Life" section of this catalog (pages 61-66).
+For more information, consult the "Student Support" section of this catalog (pages 63-68).